ritmps/EFIP/README.md

 Foosball tracking code

 # color_picker.py
 -Press "p" to pause the frame.
 Press "p" to start it again.
-Press "q" to quit the playback.
+Press "q" to quit the stream.

 -On the hsv window, click the center of the object you want to track.